-If you’re a Disney fanatic, you’re going to LOVE today’s work-at-home job leads and at-home business opportunities!
+If you’re a Disney fanatic, you’ll LOVE today’s work-at-home jobs and at-home business opportunities!

-In this role, you’ll be working in collaboration with Disney’s recruitment team to share what it’s like to work at Disney by showcasing their culture, work environment, and career opportunities on their social media channels and blogs.
-Must have a Bachelor’s degree in Communications, Public Relations, Journalism, or English and at least three years of experience.
+In this role, you’ll collaborate with Disney’s recruitment team to share what it’s like to work at Disney by showcasing their culture, work environment, and career opportunities on their social media channels and blogs.
+You must have a bachelor’s degree in communications, public relations, journalism, or English and at least three years of experience.

-There are lots of Authorized Disney Vacation Planners, who offer work-at-home business opportunities selling Disney Travel.
-These companies are registered Disney Travel Agents, who screen individuals on their Disney experience and knowledge.
+There are many Authorized Disney Vacation Planners who offer work-at-home business opportunities selling Disney travel.
+These companies are registered Disney travel agents who screen individuals on their Disney experience and knowledge.
 According to this thread, if you’re deemed a Disney expert and hired on, you will book Disney vacations under their International Air Transport Association (IATA) number and be paid a percentage of the sale.

 Some of these companies require a small startup fee and ongoing membership fees; others do not.
-The best thing about these opportunities is, you don’t need to be a travel agent to get started.
-The one thing you will need to have is an extensive Disney travel background; most of these agencies require at least eight visits to a Walt Disney World Resort.
+The best thing about these opportunities is you don’t need to be an experienced travel agent to get started.
+The two things you’ll need to have is a passion for all things Disney and an extensive Disney travel background; most of these agencies require at least eight visits to a Walt Disney World Resort.

 Please note: I have NOT researched these agencies, so make sure to do your due diligence and research each company extensively before applying.